- Ball of Foot Pain

 What are symptoms of a Morton's neuroma?

-A Morton's neuroma causes a "burning" sharp pain and numbness on the bottom of the foot in the involved area, and this pain and numbness can radiate to the nearby toes.
-The pain is usually increased by walking or when the ball of the foot is squeezed together and decreased with massaging.
-It may force a person to stop walking or to limp from the pain.
+A Morton's neuroma causes symptoms of metatarsalgia (pain in the ball of the foot) that feels like a "burning" sharp pain and numbness that can radiate to the nearby toes.
+The pain usually increases by walking or when the ball of the foot is squeezed together and decreases with massaging.
+This ball of foot pain may force a person to stop walking or to limp from the pain.